 Cyclists stand accused of putting themselves and others in danger on Britain's roads by constantly breaking the law.
 Certain newspapers seem obsessed with cyclists supposedly terrorising the streets and you see comments on social media all the time condemning the behaviour of 'Lycra louts'.

-We reported on that Talksport presenter Andy Goldstein had stated on air that 95% of cyclists jump red lights (among other gripes about cyclists).
+Back in 2019, we also reported that Talksport presenter Andy Goldstein had stated on air that 95% of cyclists jump red lights (among other gripes about cyclists).
 This kind of claim is common, but what's the truth?

 Comments on social media frequently cite the fact that many cyclists don't wear helmets or bright clothing as evidence that we're all criminals.
 You'll know that this is nonsense.
 The Highway Code advises cyclists to wear a helmet and light-coloured clothing in daylight, and reflective clothing and/or accessories in the dark but, of course, these aren't legal requirements.

 You'll also see comments complaining that cyclists are flouting the rules by wearing earphones, riding two abreast, positioning themselves in the middle of the lane, and not using cycle lanes.
 Again, you'll know that none of these things are illegal.

 Jumping red lights is perhaps the classic complaint about cyclists.
 It's an old favourite.
 This one at least gets off to a better start than most in that jumping red lights is against the law (some cyclists jump red lights because they feel safer moving into open space at signalised junctions rather than waiting for the following traffic to accelerate into that junction when the lights turn green – but the rights and wrongs or jumping red lights are a topic for another day).